Shouree/storm-http-framework/doc/01-Introduction/01-Downloads/index.md

 License
 --------

-Storm is licensed under the LGPL version 2.1.
-Note, however, that the MPS release uses the [Memory Pool System](http://www.ravenbrook.com/project/mps/) from Ravenbrook Ltd. which has a separate license (BSD 2-clause license).
-The SMM is licensed under the LGPL version 2.1, just like Storm.

-Parts of the libraries, such as the Ui library, may rely on other third party libraries.
+Storm is licensed under the 2-clause BSD license.
+Note, however, that some libraries used by the system come with different licenses.
 To check which libraries are used and which licenses apply, type `licenses` in the Basic Storm top loop, or call `core.info.licenses` from your code.
 Note that this only shows loaded libraries.
-You might want to use the library you are interested in (e.g. by typing `help ui`) to make sure they are loaded before querying the license information.
+You might want to use the library you are interested in (e.g. by typing `help ui`) to make sure they are loaded before querying license information.

+Also note that some programs, most notably Progvis, have different licenses.
+Check the About menu option for details.